woehrl01/webmontag-kassel-azure-pipeline-demo/README.md

 ## Azure Pipeline Demo Website for Webmontag Kassel

-Have look for the `azure-pipelines.yml`
+Have look at the `azure-pipelines.yml` file.

-### The Build Pipeline which gets triggered on each push to GitHub
+### The build pipeline which gets triggered on each push to GitHub
 ![Build Pipeline](docs/build_pipeline.png?raw=true)

-### The Release Pipeline Overview the the lastest releases
+### The release pipeline overview of the lastest releases
 ![Release Pipeline Overview](docs/release_pipeline.png?raw=true)

-### The Release Pipeline with the concret artefacts and stages
+### The release pipeline with the concrete artefacts and stages
 ![Release Pipeline](docs/release_pipeline2.png?raw=true )

-### The Toggle you can set, to enable a continous deployment on each successful build
+### The toggle you can set, to enable a continuous deployment on each successful build
 ![Continous Deployment](docs/release_pipeline_continous.png?raw=true)

 ---